-The Board of Directors also has a Steering Committee, consisting of the Chair of the Board and the Chairs of the respective standing committees, to assist the Board and its standing committees in fulfilling their responsibilities by providing timely guidance on emerging, time-sensitive, significant issues arising with respect to matters that overlap with the mandates of the standing Board committees.
+The Board also has a Steering Committee, consisting of the Chair of the Board and the Chairs of the respective standing committees, to assist the Board and its standing committees in fulfilling their responsibilities by providing timely guidance on emerging, time-sensitive, significant issues arising with respect to matters that overlap with the mandates of the standing Board committees.
 The Steering Committee does not replace any of the functions of the Board or its standing committees unless otherwise expressly delegated by the Board from time to time.
 The role of the Steering Committee is to provide advice and recommendations to the respective Board committees(s) that will enable them to successfully carry out their responsibilities and ultimately properly advise and make recommendations to the Board.

-Further, the Board of Directors may establish ad-hoc committees from time to time for a specific task or subject matter.
+Further, the Board may establish ad-hoc committees from time to time for a specific task or subject matter.

-10.3 Directors
+10.4 Directors

 The following summaries set forth, for each of the directors of the Corporation, the director's name, province and country of residence, the date on which the person became a director and the expiry date of the director's current term, the director's relevant education and experience, principal occupations within the five preceding years and board memberships with other reporting issuers.
-The following tables also summarize the attendance of individual directors at the Board and standing committee meetings held during 2021 and 2022 as of the date of this AIF.
-On March 23, 2022, the City Council's Nominating Panel - Corporations recommended that City Council appoint the following candidates to the Corporation's Board, at pleasure of City Council, for a term of office ending April 8, 2024 and until successors are appointed, to replace the current citizen directors of the Board: David McFadden (as Chair of the Board), Michael Eubanks, James Hinds, Michael Nobrega, Mary Ellen Richardson, Annie Ropar, Howard Wetston, and Heather Zordel.
-The appointments remain subject to the approval of City Council.
+The following tables also summarize the attendance of individual directors at the Board and standing committee meetings held during 2022 and 2023 as of the date of this AIF.
+See section 10.1 entitled "Changes to the Corporation's Board of Directors" for more information on the Corporation's Board of Directors.